List of London Assembly constituencies

 Greater London is divided into fourteen territorial constituencies for London Assembly elections, each returning one member.
 The electoral system used is additional member system without an overhang and there are, therefore, a fixed number of eleven additional members elected from a party list.

 List of constituencies

-As of the 2016 election, the fourteen single-member constituencies are listed below.
-Each constituency comprises between two and four local authorities, with an average electorate of around 440,000.
+As of the 2024 election, the fourteen single-member constituencies are listed below.
+As set out in the Greater London Authority Act 1999, each constituency comprises between two and four local authorities, with an average electorate of around 440,000.
+The total electorate in 2024 was 6,162,428.